chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/aws/ec2-network-loss.md

 :::

 ## Uses

 <details>
 <summary>View the uses of the experiment</summary>
 <div>
 The experiment causes network degradation without the ec2 instance being marked unhealthy/unworthy of traffic.
-The idea of this experiment is to simulate issues within your instance network OR microservice communication across services in different hosts etc.
+This experiment aims to simulate issues within your instance network OR microservice communication across services in different hosts, etc.

 Mitigation (in this case keep the timeout i.e., network latency low) could be via some middleware that can switch traffic based on some SLOs/perf parameters.
-If such an arrangement is not available the next best thing would be to verify if such a degradation is highlighted via notification/alerts etc,. so the admin/SRE has the opportunity to investigate and fix things.
-Another utility of the test would be to see what the extent of impact caused to the end-user OR the last point in the app stack on account of degradation in access to a downstream/dependent microservice.
-Whether it is acceptable OR breaks the system to an unacceptable degree.
+If such an arrangement is not available the next best thing would be to verify if such degradation is highlighted via notifications/alerts etc. so the admin/SRE has the opportunity to investigate and fix things.
+Another utility of the test would be to see the extent of impact caused to the end-user OR the last point in the app stack on account of degradation in access to a downstream/dependent microservice whether it is acceptable OR breaks the system to an unacceptable degree.
 The experiment provides DESTINATION_IPS or DESTINATION_HOSTS so that you can control the chaos against specific services within or outside the ec2 instance.

-The ec2 instance may stall or get corrupted while they wait endlessly for a packet.
+The ec2 instance may stall or get corrupted while waiting for a packet.
 The experiment limits the impact (blast radius) to only the traffic you want to test by specifying IP addresses or application information.
-This experiment will help to improve the resilience of your services over time
+This experiment will help to improve the resilience of your services over time.
 </div>
 </details>

 ## Prerequisites

 :::info

 - Ensure that Kubernetes Version > 1.16

 **AWS EC2 Access Requirement:**

-- Ensure that SSM agent is installed and running in the target EC2 instance.
+- Ensure that the SSM agent is installed and running in the target EC2 instance.
 - Ensure to create a Kubernetes secret having the AWS Access Key ID and Secret Access Key credentials in the `CHAOS_NAMESPACE`.
-A sample secret file looks like:
+A sample secret file looks like this:

 ```yaml
 apiVersion: v1